Nadav Lapid

-Nadav Lapid (נדב לפיד, born 8 April 1975) is an Israeli screenwriter and film director.
-Film critics consider him to be among the most internationally acclaimed filmmakers from Israel.
+Nadav Lapid (נדב לפיד, born 8 April 1975) is an Israeli filmmaker.
+His films usually involve strong criticism of Israeli nationalism and identity in the 21st century.

+He is most known for his autobiographical films Synonyms (2019) and Ahed's Knee (2021).
+Film critics consider him to be one of the most acclaimed Israeli filmmakers.

 Early life

 Lapid was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish descent.
-He is the son of writer Haim Lapid and film editor Era Lapid, he studied philosophy at Tel Aviv University, moving to Paris after his military service in the Israel Defense Forces.
+He is the son of writer Haim Lapid and film editor Era Lapid.
+He studied philosophy at Tel Aviv University, moving to Paris after his compulsory military service in the Israel Defense Forces.
 He returned to Israel to pursue a degree at the Sam Spiegel Film and Television School in Jerusalem.